About emergency planning

 Our Emergency Plan sets out information and procedures to ensure a timely response to an emergency.
 This reduces to a minimum the distress and disruption caused by such an incident.

 Councillors' roles in an emergency

 Dealing with an emergency

 It is important to be ready to follow the instructions from the Police and other emergency services.
 Planning for an emergency is never easy.
 No-one can predict what might happen.
 It will almost certainly mean the Police, Fire Brigade and Ambulance Service are in the front line of a tough situation.

 Although every incident is different, the emergency services operate in accordance with principles set out in the General Emergency Plan.
-These procedures are constantly being updated.
+We constantly update these procedures.
 We will mobilise, where appropriate, the necessary officers.

 Preparing for emergencies

 Television and radio: warning the public

-In major emergency situations it may be necessary to issue warnings and advice to the public.
-Such messages would normally be broadcast on relevant radio and television channels.
+In major emergencies, it may be necessary to issue warnings and advice to the public.
+Radio and television stations would broadcast these.
 Remember to cater for power cuts.
 You should have a battery-operated radio.
 You should know how to tune into your local stations.